rfo909/RForth/README.md

 DOES> in the Const word.
 It invokes the SEMICOLON word, which is responsible for creating the dictionary entry.

-Fully understanding and implementing DOES> was great fun!!
+Fully understanding and implementing DOES> has been great fun!!

 Custom dictionaries
 -------------------